-Demonstration of capability of effective and independent diagnosis and management of patients with soft tissue lesions including salivary gland disorders.
-Capable of undertaking a holistic assessment of the patient (social; family; medical; dental; mental health and anxiety).
-Capable of taking a thorough medical history from the patient identifying any conditions or drug therapies which may affect the oral mucosa and salivary glands.
-Demonstrate knowledge and understanding of when to request appropriate imaging techniques Capable of basic interpretation of images used in the diagnosis management of salivary gland conditions.
-Capable of interpreting radiographic reports to facilitate management specifically for salivary glands including ultrasound, sialograms e tc .
-Demonstrate knowledge and understanding of lymphatic drainage of head and neck tissues.
+Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
+The assessments should evidence that the outcome has been met rather than collating evidence for every example.
+Demonstration of capability of effective and independent diagnosis and management of patients with soft tissue lesions including salivary gland disorders Being capable of undertaking a holistic assessment of the patient (social; family; medical; dental; mental health and anxiety).
+Being capable of taking a thorough medical history from the patient identifying any conditions or drug therapies which may affect the oral mucosa and salivary glands.
+Demonstrating knowledge and understanding of when to request appropriate imaging techniques Being capable of basic interpretation of images used in the diagnosis management of salivary gland conditions.
+Being capable of interpreting radiographic reports to facilitate management specifically for salivary glands including ultrasound, sialograms, etc. Demonstrating knowledge and understanding of lymphatic drainage of head and neck tissues.
 Capable of carrying out relevant cranial nerve, lymph node and soft tissue clinical examination.
-Demonstrate knowledge and understanding of benign and malignant lymph node conditions and their subsequent management.
-Demonstrate knowledge and understanding of the presentation and management of all infective, metabolic, inherited, and developmental conditions of the soft tissues and salivary glands.
-Demonstrate knowledge and appropriate management of malignant and premalignant conditions of the soft tissues and salivary glands.
-Capable of diagnosis and appropriate management of sialoliths.
-Capable of diagnosis and appropriate incisional and excisional biopsy techniques to confirm diagnosis.
-Knowledge of application of FNA, core biopsies and their limitations.
-Demonstrate knowledge and understanding of the most appropriate surgical management techniques and when onward referral may be necessary for definitive treatment.
-Capable of liaising with other specialties when appropriate (e.g., oral medicine)
+Demonstrating knowledge and understanding of benign and malignant lymph node conditions and their subsequent management.
+Demonstrating knowledge and understanding of the presentation and management of all infective, metabolic, inherited, and developmental conditions of the soft tissues and salivary glands.
+Demonstrating knowledge and appropriate management of malignant and premalignant conditions of the soft tissues and salivary glands.
+Being capable of diagnosis and appropriate management of sialoliths.
+Being capable of undertaking appropriate management of sialoliths.
+Being capable of undertaking appropriate management of sialoliths.
+Demonstrating knowledge and understanding of the most appropriate surgical management techniques and when onward referral may be necessary for definitive treatment.

+Being capable of liaising with other specialties when appropriate (e.g. oral medicine).